OleHolmNielsen/ITwiki/docs/NeDi_installation_on_CentOS.rst

 From time to time a new version of NeDi_ may become available (see *Installation* above for downloads), and you may want to install the update.
+This can be done using the NeDi_ GUI, or in the server's OS as described below.

 The upgrading process must be run as the **root user**.